Pesto: Varieties

 There is a slightly different version in Provence, where it is known as pistou (from pistar, 'to pound' in Occitan).
 Pistou is generally made with only olive oil, basil, and garlic, and not cheese, although some modern versions include it.
 Almonds or breadcrumbs can be used to give the final consistency.
 Pistou is used in the soupe au pistou, a hearty vegetable soup.

-Outside of Italy, sometimes almond, Brazil, cashew, hazelnut, macadamia, pecan, pistachio, walnut or even peanuts are used instead of pine nuts, and sometimes coriander, dill, kale, mint, parsley, rocket, spinach or wild garlic leaves are mixed in with the basil leaves.
+Outside of Italy, sometimes almond, Brazil nuts, cashew, hazelnut, macadamia, pecan, pistachio, walnut or even peanuts are used instead of pine nuts, and sometimes coriander, dill, kale, mint, parsley, rocket, spinach or wild garlic leaves are mixed in with the basil leaves.
 Any combination of flavourful leaves, oily nuts, hard cheese, olive oil, garlic, salt, and lemon juice can produce a pesto-like condiment.

 Pesto alla siciliana, also known as pesto alla trapanese and sometimes called pesto rosso ('red pesto'), is a sauce from Sicily similar to pesto alla genovese but with the addition of fresh tomato and almonds instead of pine nuts, and much less basil.

 Pesto alla calabrese is a sauce from Calabria consisting of (grilled) bell peppers, black pepper, and more; these ingredients give it a distinctively spicy taste.

-Outside Italy, the name pesto has been used for all sorts of cold sauces or dips, mostly without any of the original ingredients: coriander, dill, kale, mint, parsley, rocket, spinach or wild garlic (instead of or in addition to basil), artichokes, black olives, green olives, lemon peel, lime peel or mushrooms.
+Outside Italy, the name "pesto" has been used for all sorts of cold sauces or dips, mostly without any of the original ingredients: coriander, dill, kale, mint, parsley, rocket, spinach or wild garlic (instead of or in addition to basil), artichokes, black olives, green olives, lemon peel, lime peel or mushrooms.
 In more northern countries, ramson leaves are sometimes used instead of basil.

 Vegan variations may substitute miso paste and nutritional yeast for cheese.

 Non-traditional variants of pesto

 For reasons of expense or availability, almond, Brazil nut, cashew, hazelnut, macadamia, pecan, pistachio, walnut or even peanuts are sometimes substituted for the traditional pine nuts.
 Also, while the nuts are traditionally raw, some recipes call for prior toasting or roasting.
 Other nuts may be used due to the taste disturbances that some people may experience after consuming pine nuts (see pine mouth).
-Many online recipes in English for pesto include black pepper or white pepper, which are not present in the usual Genoese recipe.
+Many online recipes in English for pesto include black pepper or white pepper, which are not present in the usual Genovese recipe.
 Prepared pesto sold in supermarkets often replaces the extra virgin olive oil with cheaper vegetable oils.
 Some manufacturers of pesto for European supermarkets also use fillers such as potato flakes or potato starch, which soften the strong flavour.
 Certain pesto recipes abroad replace basil or pine nuts with other herbs and greens, such as: